 - Teaches high-utility phonics reading skills by reviewing words with similar patterns

 - Solidifies learning through multimodal reading practice using letter tiles, responsive writing, mini student books, digital activities, and more

 How Phonics, Reading, and Me Aligns to the Science of Reading

-Phonics, Reading, and Me™ is structured to teach systematic phonics skills in the service of reading comprehension.
-The program’s scope and sequence focuses on the essential skills students need to read proficiently, so that small-group time is efficient and effective.
+Phonics, Reading, and Me™ is structured to teach phonics skills systematically in the service of reading comprehension.
+The program’s scope and sequence focuses on the essential reading skills students need to become proficient, so that small-group time is efficient and effective.

-Systematic — The program is systematic because students progress from simpler to more complex skills that lead to reading proficiency.
+Systematic — The program teaches phonics systematic to help students progress from simpler to more complex skills and achieve reading proficiency.